Tuesday, June 16, 2015

-I've posted many fudge recipes over the past five years, so today I'm doing a round-up of some of those fudge recipes.
-I've also re-posted the recipe below for Philly Fudge!
+I've posted many fudge recipes over the past five years, so today I'm doing an updated round-up of some of those fudge recipes.
+I'm also re-posting the recipe below for Philly Fudge!
 I'm from Philly, and I grew up with Philadelphia Cream Cheese.
 The Philly Fudge recipe is an adaptation of the famous uncooked fudge recipe developed by Philadelphia Brand Cream Cheese.
 It became popular right after World War II.
 It really is foolproof.

 FUDGE RECIPE LINKS

 Marshmallow Fluff Fudge: 2 Vintage Ads & Recipes